Atlantic slave trade: Central America

+United States

 The first enslaved Africans to reach what would become the United States arrived in July 1526 as part of a Spanish attempt to colonize San Miguel de Gualdape.
 By November, the 300 Spanish colonists were reduced to 100, and their slaves from 100 to 70.
 The enslaved people revolted in 1526 and joined a nearby Native American tribe, while the Spanish abandoned the colony altogether (1527).
 The area of the future Colombia received its first enslaved people in 1533.
 El Salvador, Costa Rica, and Florida began their stints in the slave trade in 1541, 1563, and 1581, respectively.
+According to research, about 40 percent of enslaved Africans arrived at Gadsden's Wharf, which was the largest slave port in the United States.

+In the 17th century in colonial Boston in Massachusetts, about 166 transatlantic voyages embarked out of Boston.
+Boston transported enslaved people from Africa and exported rum.
+Peter Faneuil organized and profited from the trans-Atlantic voyages out of Boston and transported manufactured goods from Europe, and transported enslaved people, rum, and sugar from the Caribbean.
+Connecticut, Massachusetts, and Rhode Island were the three New England states with the largest slave populations.
+The enslaved population in South Kingston, Rhode Island was thirty percent, in Boston the slave population was ten percent, in New London it was nine percent, and in New York it was 7.2 percent.
+The earliest documentation of enslaved people in New England was 1638.
+In Northern American British colonies, Massachusetts Bay colonies was the center for slave trading and colonial Boston was a major slave port in the North importing slaves directly from Africa.

 The 17th century saw an increase in shipments.
 Africans were brought to Point Comfort – several miles downriver from the English colony of Jamestown, Virginia – in 1619.
 The first kidnapped Africans in English North America were classed as indentured servants and freed after seven years.
 Virginia law codified chattel slavery in 1656, and in 1662 the colony adopted the principle of partus sequitur ventrem, which classified children of slave mothers as slaves, regardless of paternity.
 Under British law, children born of white male slave owners and black female slaves would have inherited the father's status and rights.
 The change to maternal inheritance for slaves guaranteed that anyone born with any slave ancestors was a slave, with no regard to the nature of the relations between the white father and the black mother, consensual or not.

-In addition to African persons, indigenous peoples of the Americas were trafficked through Atlantic trade routes.
+In addition to African persons, Indigenous peoples of the Americas were trafficked through Atlantic trade routes.
 The 1677 work The Doings and Sufferings of the Christian Indians, for example, documents English colonial prisoners of war (not, in fact, opposing combatants, but imprisoned members of English-allied forces) being enslaved and sent to Caribbean destinations.
-Captive indigenous opponents, including women and children, were also sold into slavery at a substantial profit, to be transported to West Indies colonies.
+Captive Indigenous opponents, including women and children, were also sold into slavery at a substantial profit, to be transported to West Indies colonies.